Tutorial: Create and use disks with Virtual Machine Scale Set with the Azure CLI

 Clean up resources

 To remove your scale set and disks, delete the resource group and all its resources with az group delete.
 The --no-wait parameter returns control to the prompt without waiting for the operation to complete.
-The --yes parameter confirms that you wish to delete the resources without an additional prompt to do so.
+The --yes parameter confirms that you wish to delete the resources without another prompt to do so.

 az group delete --name myResourceGroup --no-wait --yes